-In 2022, RAFM F&ES entered the planning phase for an additional fire station to be located with emergency response resources on the Southside of RAF Mildenhall.
+RAFM F&ES is currently in the planning phase for an additional fire station to be located with emergency response resources on the Southside of RAF Mildenhall.
 We hope to achieve approval for this project as we strive to improve our response times across our entire installation.

-NATHANIEL D. SALAS, MSgt, USAF Interim Installation Fire Chief
+NATHANIEL D. SALAS, MSgt, USAF Installation Fire Chief